Danofthepeople/EldarisShared/content/Campaign Details/Character Creation.md

 # Races
 Eldaris has many races, some would say a nice number of races, find the details here: [[Races]]

+- Note, when picking your race, your character will have lived their whole life, or the vast majority of it, in the Divine Union.
+However, the bulk of the campaign, at least initially, will take place in the Shattered Isles.
+- When picking your race, double check the languages with me, some are from third party settings.
+- Most of the lore of races is irrelevant in Eldaris, and has been superseded.
+Though if you see something interesting and want to incorporate it, or take inspiration from it, let me know.
+- ROLL20 compendium integration can be a bit dodgy for the third party races.
+I found one that lets you have four ability score improvements, which is obviously wrong.
+So when making your characters be sure to double check you get everything you should from your race, and no more.
+- Some races do not have roll20 compendium integration, but you are all big strong adults, so I am sure you will manage.

 # Backstory
 I like a good backstory, and I will read any that are provided to me.
 However I appreciate backstories are hard to come up with.
 For this campaign I have come up with a framework to help you along.
 I always aim to have at least one arc linked to each characters backstory.
 If there is something in your backstory you specifically want to explore, please highlight it to me.